chuong98/my_cheatsheet/vim/cheatsheet.md

 ## 3. Motion

-**Motion defines cursor movement when use along or text range when combined with operators.**
+**Motion defines cursor movement when use alone or text range when combined with operators.**

 ### Character/Word/Line Level